Master Keyword List

 We cover sorting now because it combines with filtering (discussed above) as an important part of "Tasks" (discussed a bit farther down).

-Sorting is a very important tool for understanding each keyword in relation to the others in your MKL.
+Sorting is an important tool for understanding each keyword in relation to the others in your MKL.
 Keep this perspective in mind when you're comparing one keyword with another.

 For example, you can do a simple sort to quickly see which keywords have the best Demand (high numbers), the best Supply (low numbers) and the highest Profitability (high numbers).
 Sorting also occurs automatically after tasks run.